Share this post

 The coolest part is near the fan (1), and the warmest is by the door (3)

 Sweet corn is a much-loved food source in America, especially in the summer.
-However, most of the corn produced in the United States is used for fuel and cattle feed, very little is actually sold for table consumption.
+However, most of the corn produced in the United States is used for fuel and cattle feed, and very little is actually sold for table consumption.

 Corn pollen rains down onto the corn silk, allowing corn to develop

-Fresh corn in the husk has three USDA specs: US Fancy, US #1 and US #2.
+Fresh corn in the husk has three USDA specs: U.S. Fancy, U.S. #1 and U.S. #2.
 Corn sold without the husk is similarly graded, but there is no #2 standard.

 Look for ears that have tightly formed husk leaves, firm ears, and plump kernels not showing signs of shriveling.
 Rows of kernels should be well formed and consistent, with the kernels being milky when ruptured.

-Proper storage of corn
+Proper Storage of Corn

 Corn loves it cold, so much so, that you may even want to consider top icing the product.
 Why?
 Sweet corn is loved as an ingredient because of the natural sugars, but when allowed to get warm, these sugars turn into starch, making the corn a bit less palatable.
 To help minimize this conversion, leave your corn in its protective husk until needed, the leaves serve as a natural insulation.